 What are your vaccine requirements?

-To participate in resort activities your dog must be at least 16 weeks old and current on Rabies, DHLPP, and Bordatella vaccinations.
-Bordatella should be given every 6 -12 months depending on the frequency of attendance and your vet’s recommendation.
+To be a guest at K-9 Island, your dog must be at least 16 weeks old and current on Rabies, DHLPP, and Bordetella vaccinations.
+Bordetella should be given every 6 -12 months depending on the frequency of attendance and your vet’s recommendation.
 You must have written documentation of the vaccines given.

 • If any of the vaccinations have expired or have not been given, they must be received by your dog at least 5 days prior to their visit.